Editor’s Note: A version of this article was first published by CNN on November 8, 2012.

-A field of 20 cars should have lined up for the grand prix, but on that Sunday of June 19 just six were on the starting grid.
+A field of 20 cars should have lined up for the race, but on that Sunday of June 19 just six were on the starting grid.

-It was the result of a bizarre sequence of events which left motorsport fans feeling so shortchanged it nearly drove F1 out of the U.S. for good.
+It was the result of a bizarre sequence of events which left fans feeling so shortchanged it nearly drove F1 out of the US for good.

 “It was sad not to have the GP that we wished to have,” Rubens Barrichello, who finished second behind his Ferrari teammate, told CNN.